Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: BBP Analytical Cleaner as a Limiting Case of the Two-Stream NN

 \section{BBP Analytical Cleaner as a Limiting Case of the Two-Stream NN}

-This section rewrites the analytical BBP singular-value cleaner, named Algorithm-1 in Ref.~\cite{benaych2019optimal}, using the notation of Section~\ref{sec:architecture}, and clarifies why the proposed two-stream neural architecture contains that analytical mapping as a special case.
+This section rewrites the analytical BBP singular-value cleaner of \textcite{benaych2019optimal} using the notation of Section~\ref{sec:architecture}, and clarifies why the proposed two-stream neural architecture contains the analytical mapping as a special case.